 Our family law specialist will prepare and serve an Application for Divorce upon your spouse.
 Depending on the nature of the divorce, you may or may not be required to appear in court.
 Once the application is filed it generally takes 6-8 weeks for the official hearing to happen.

-Once the court is satisfied after consideration of all circumstances, you may be granted with the divorce in which it will be finalised one month and one day after the proceedings.
+Once the court is satisfied after consideration of all circumstances, you may be granted the divorce in which case it will be finalised one month and one day after the proceedings.

 Please refer to our Divorce page for more information.